CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

    #.
 On your repository page, click 'Share' and enter the username of
       your project partner give them 'write' or 'admin' access.

+   .. attention:: Be sure to make your fork *private*.

 #.
 Check that you can see the repository at
    https://bitbucket.org/dashboard/repositories.

+#.
+Enable the continuous integration test service (Pipelines) for your
+   repository via the 'Pipelines' link on the repository page.

 #.
 On the repository page, from the menu on the left-hand side of
    click 'Clone' and copy the command.
 Use this command in a terminal